pingcap/docs/tidb-cloud/manage-user-access.md

 ### Modify the role of an project member

-If you are the organization owner, you can modify roles of members in your organization.
-If you are the project owner, you can modify roles of members in your project.
+If you are in the `Organization Owner` role, you can modify roles of members in your organization.
+If you are in the `Project Owner` role, you can modify roles of members in your project.

 To modify the role of an organization member, take the following steps: